VanLaser/analog-controls-for-armored-core-ps2/README.md

 #### Purging

+Normally, to purge weapons/parts in this game one has to press a combination of five buttons, which works with the button default keymap, but: changing the in-game button keymap has a large number of combinations that will simply disable purging completely.
+When using dual analog controls, it is expected that the user will want to change the default keymap (for example moving boost to L1, right weapon to R1 etc.)

-The mod also adds an extra 'Purge' modifier, by watching the PSP MUSIC_NOTE button.
-Pressing this button sends the "_strafe left/strafe right/look up/look down_" combo (no matter how they are mapped in-game), which means it only needs an extra button pressed (_weapon change_, _toggle extension_ or _left weapon_ - depending on what you want) for the actual purge.
-This should work **_even if the in-game keymap is modified_**, but needs to have an extra key or controller button mapped in the PPSSPP emulator, so that the PSP MUSIC_NOTE button can be actually sent to the game.
+The mod includes an extra 'Purge' modifier button, _functional with **any** custom keymap_ , by adding into the game the formally unused PSP MUSIC_NOTE button: pressing this modifier button will send the "_strafe left/strafe right/look up/look down_" combo (no matter how the buttons are mapped in-game), which means the user only needs an extra button pressed (_weapon change_, _toggle extension_ or _left weapon_ - again taking into account the in-game button mapping), in order to specify what weapon/part has to be purged.

+An extra key or controller button has to be mapped in the PPSSPP emulator to the PSP MUSIC_NOTE button, so that its value can be actually sent into the game, to act as 'Purge' modifier.
 For example (mapped to R2):

 ![purge-mod](https://github.com/VanLaser/analog-controls-for-armored-core-ps2/assets/8756008/d50d167e-fa8d-455a-ae84-8fbfda6f63c9)